GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 ### Introduction

-Predict the crowds!
-Forecast attraction waiting times for the upcoming year.
+The pictures are very cool!
+You can't wait!
+Now in order to know which attractions to choose and which ones to avoid, you want to know the actual waiting times for some of the attractions between Paris and California.
+Your task is to forecast waiting_times of every attraction using Machine Learning (timeseries analysis).

 ### Description